uldtot/wcioShop/README.md

 # wcioShop

-2023:
-I am currently working a lot more on this, because I am trying to make a store for myself again, and would love to use my own system.
-Maybe this is the time I actually get this running again...
-I'm acing difficulties with the theme and language part.
-I'm not a designer and I kind of don't want to work on it if it's not moving toward something I can use, so writing in danish is the solution at the moment.
-Then I later can add localization.
+##
+Follow Discussions for updates : https://github.com/websitecareio/wcioShop/discussions

+## What is wcioShop
-A ecommerce solution focused on speed and reliability.
-Long story short, the first version of this system was built in 4 day non stop coding (YES i did not sleep for days coding the first version in 2010).
+A e-commerce solution focused on speed and reliability.
+Long story short, the first version of this system was built in 4 days nonstop coding (YES I did not sleep for days coding the first version in 2010).
-This system have been in use since 2010 but never made public, this github project will fix that.
+This system has been in use since 2010 but never made public, this GitHub project will fix that.
 I will be making a lot of changes to this before adding files to GitHub.
 If you see this message, the project is not ready for use.

 ## Requirements
 - PHP 7.4+ (Developed on PHP 7.4 and PHP 8, might work on older versions)